NWChemEx/.github/docs/source/community/pull_requests.rst

       - :ref:`rest_conventions`.
       - :ref:`doxygen_conventions`.

 #.
-PRs should contain code of high-caliber
+PRs should contain code of high-caliber.

    - NWChemEx strives to be an exemplar package
    - Easier to maintain good code